NVIDIA/aistore/cmd/cli/resources/users.md

 ## User Account and Access management

-[AuthN](/docs/authn.md) is AIS authorization server that can be deployed to manage user access to one or more AIS clusters.
+[AuthN](/docs/authn.md) is an AIS authorization server that can be deployed to manage user access to one or more AIS clusters.

-All commands (except `logout`) send requests to AuthN URL defined in AIS CLI configuration file.
+All commands (except `logout`) send requests to AuthN URL defined in the AIS CLI configuration file.
 Configuration can be overridden with environment variable `AUTHN_URL`, e.g., `AUTHN_URL=http://10.0.0.20:52001 ais auth add ...`.

 The CLI provides an easy way to manage users and to grant and revoke access permissions.
 Only users with `Admin` role can manage AuthN server.